dsba-z/week16cpp2022-qt/README.md

     QString buttonText = ui->myButton->text();
 ```

-This line gets accesses a button object called "myButton" and call its method `text()`.
+This line accesses a button object called "myButton" and calls its method `text()`.
 The method returns the button's label which is then saved to a variable `buttonText`.

 If you want to change the label, you can do it in code: